 Please note that applications for the scholarship made directly to The Andrew Lloyd Webber Foundation will not be considered.

-The Aaron Morgan Bursary Fund was established in memory of Aaron Morgan.
+The Golden Kite Bursary Fund was established in memory of Aaron Morgan.
 Aaron studied at Urdang before starring in the West End production of the Lion King but sadly passed at the age of 27.
-The bursary is designed for current students in need of further financial assistance during their study at Urdang.
-Urdang have given one full scholarship and further funds have been raised in collaboration with the casting team at the Lyceum Theatre to go towards student maintenance.
+The bursary is designed for current students in need of further financial assistance (travel and living costs) during their study at Urdang.

-Applications for this course should be made directly to Urdang for the attention of Miss Pope, College Principal.
+Applications for this bursary should be made directly to Urdang for the attention of Miss Pope, College Principal.
 Application forms can be collected from the main office.